siteleaf/siteleaf.com/_posts/2018-02-13-seo-with-jekyll-siteleaf.markdown

 SEO (Search Engine Optimization) helps your website stand a chance of appearing in search engine results and get people organically discovering your site.

-Here are our top tips to consider when optomizing your Siteleaf site's SEO:
+Here are our top tips to consider when optimizing your Siteleaf site's SEO:

 * [Sitemap](#sitemap)
 * [Structured URLs](#structured-urls)